How will I study?

-Timetabled learning takes place in workshops, studios, kitchens, salons, online-classrooms or the outdoors.
+Timetabled learning takes place in online virtual classrooms, workshops, studios, kitchens, salons, or the outdoors.
 You will learn together at the same time with your fellow students and your lecturer.

 Learning can include practical activities, working through projects, designing things, group work, discussions, demonstrations, solving problems, experimenting and trying things out, role play, performance, presenting, leading on tasks and so on.

-An online-classroom is a virtual space, where you use video, audio, text chat and interactive features to engage in learning activities (as above) with your lecturer and fellow students.
+An online virtual classroom is a virtual space, where you use video, audio, text chat and interactive features to engage in learning activities (as above) with your lecturer and fellow students.